Spanish Sparrow Passer hispaniolensis (Temminck, 1820)

 The distribution of this species covers the Mediterranean and Canary Islands.
 It used to be very abundant on Madeira, but its population has diminished drastically on the island being found only in Caniçal village until 2018 and is now extinct in Madeira, though it is still quite common in Porto Santo.

-Some authors say this species arrived naturally in Madeira in 1935 and established as a breeding bird, using the habitats made available in urban areas, such as gardens and public squares with trees.
+Some authors say this species arrived naturally in Madeira in 1935 and established as a breeding bird, using the habitats made available in urban areas, such as gardens and public squares with palm trees.

 Distinction from similar species